charmplusplus/charm4py/docs/index.rst

 Another option for increased speed is to run the program using a fast Python implementation (e.g. PyPy_).

-We have found that using charmpy + numba, it is possible to build parallel applications entirely in Python that have the same or similar performance as the equivalent C++ Charm application, and that scale to hundreds of thousands of cores.
+We have found that using CharmPy + Numba, it is possible to build parallel applications entirely in Python that have the same or similar performance as the equivalent C++ application (whether based on Charm++ or MPI), and that scale to hundreds of thousands of cores.

 Example applications are in the ``examples`` subdirectory.